Abuka-Victor/my-astro-blog/src/content/blog/2025-08-23-secure-a-vps-for-claude-code.md

   - Cybersecurity
   - Devops
 description: So you finally got a VPS ready for Claude Code.
 Here are some key steps to follow to avoid spilling tea.
+This is the ultimate VPS security setup for dummies.
 ---
 ## Introduction